 Ideal Camp for Adventurous Anglers

-The accommodation, unlike the big salmon lodge of the above beats, comes in the form of a self-catering house that sleeps up to four on a single room basis or six if sharing.
+The trout and char fishing accommodation on the Breiddalsa is unlike the big salmon lodge of the beats above, it comes in the form of a self-catering house that sleeps up to four on a single room basis or six if sharing.
 It may not be the most luxurious of accommodations but it is ideal for small groups of avid fisherman and provides the perfect base camp for many sea-run char adventures.

-The upper sections of Breiðdalsá are becoming known for their salmon runs since smolt releasing programs have been in operation after a hydroelectric dam was built at the top of the river.
+The upper sections of Breiddalsa are becoming known for their salmon runs since smolt releasing programs have been in operation after a hydroelectric dam was built at the top of the river.